 The PHMP (Professional Health Monitoring Program) is a Pennsylvania government agency that works in conjunction with the Pennsylvania Licensing Boards.
 Their primary focus is to protect the health and safety of the public from healthcare providers who they believe may be at risk of being impaired.
-They will determine eligibility for a alternative to discipline monitoring program.
-They also responsible for any disciplinary monitoring agreements issued by the Board of Nursing.
+They will determine eligibility for an alternative to discipline monitoring program.
+They are also responsible for any disciplinary monitoring agreements issued by the Board of Nursing.

 What should I do if I get a letter from the PHMP?

 If you receive a letter from the PHMP, please contact PNAP as it instructs you to do.
 Our role is to help you address the letter, refer you for an evaluation if necessary, and clear up any misconceptions you may have about what is being asked of you.
 We will also explain the entire process and any consequences of your failure to respond.
 Please, we advise you not to ignore this letter as it could result in public and permanent discipline on your license.